Psychotherapy, psychological counseling in Pruszków (near Warsaw)

 - satisfying emotional hunger, filling up the internal “hole” caused by emotional deprivation;

-- overcoming your own limitations, patterns of thinking and acting;
+- overcoming your own limitations, patterns of thinking and acting, and accepting the ones you cannot change

 - building relationships based on equality, so that none of the parties feels used, dominated or treated in an unjust manner;